Illegal Workplace Policies: Appearance, Dress Codes, and Grooming Policies

 • Shaving.
 A policy requiring employees to be clean-shaven might discriminate against African Americans, who are more likely to have a skin condition that makes shaving painful.
 It might also discriminate against employees whose religious beliefs require beards.

 • Hair length.
-A policy requiring men to have short hair might discriminate against employees who religious beliefs prohibit cutting hair.
+A policy requiring men to have short hair might discriminate against employees whose religious beliefs prohibit cutting hair.

 • No tattoos or piercings.
 An employee whose tattoos or piercings must be displayed for religious purposes might have a discrimination claim.
 For example, the Equal Employment Opportunity Commission (EEOC) brought claims on behalf of an employee who argued that his religious beliefs made it a sin to cover his tattoos of religious inscriptions.